model-checking/kani/docs/src/tutorial-nondeterministic-variables.md

 {{#include tutorial/arbitrary-variables/src/inventory.rs:inventory_lib}}
 ```

-Now we would like to verify that, no matter which combination of `id` and `quantity`, a call to `Inventory::update()` followed by a call to `Inventory::get()` using the same `id` returns some value that is equal to the one we inserted:
+Now we would like to verify that, no matter which combination of `id` and `quantity`, a call to `Inventory::update()` followed by a call to `Inventory::get()` using the same `id` returns some value that's equal to the one we inserted:

 ```rust,noplaypen
 {{#include tutorial/arbitrary-variables/src/inventory.rs:safe_update}}